nolan-h-hamilton/Consenrich/docs/source/examples.rst

   and aggregate results for `N=250` independent trials to build an empirical distribution for cCRE-hits under our null model.

-We find a substantial overlap between Consenrich-detected regions and cCREs, with a significant enrichment versus null hits (3:math:`\times` fold-change, :math:`\hat{p} \approx 0.0039`):
+We find a substantial overlap between Consenrich-detected regions and cCREs, with a significant enrichment versus null hits (3 :math:`\times` fold-change, :math:`\hat{p} \approx 0.0039`):

 +------------------------------------------------------------------------------------------+----------------------------------------------+
 | Feature                                                                                  | Value                                        |